 From this point onward, the wiring is relatively straightforward.
 Connect your boat wiring infrastructure to the busbar and terminal block.
 Negatives go to the busbar while the positives to your terminal block.

-You would mostly use #8 ring terminals for termination.
+You would mainly use #8 ring terminals for termination.
 Ensure you install the positives on the right gang associated with the corresponding switch for the load.
 You can install the negatives on any busbar screw since the goal is to get them to the appropriate negative post of the battery.

 There is nothing quite like the marine environment to push electrical circuits to their limits.
 Getting the wiring process right and using boat wiring harnesses is key to a boat electrical circuit’s quality and resilience.